Ray-Ban Aviator Metal Shades

 6. Diamond-Shaped: Point chin, long sideburn area, and a very polished, refined look.

-Type of Lens Available - If you’re looking to keep everything as clear as possible, polarized lenses reduce glare and add a sort of HD effect to everything you’re looking at.
+Type of Lens Available On Sunglasses For Men - If you’re looking to keep everything as clear as possible, polarized lenses reduce glare and add a sort of HD effect to everything you’re looking at.
 These are the norm, but they’re also used heavily by post-cataract patients or those who receive laser eye surgery to improve their vision.
 It helps with the healing process.

 Then you have progressive lenses that blend between indoor and outdoor use.
 You don’t have to remove the social shield when you head indoors; light adjustments can help cut down on that immediate change in your eyesight when you head in from the sun, or vice versa.